 You can also come up with a post that covers what people are saying.
 The subject can widely vary.
 It can be about a movie, a newly launched product, a video that just went viral or a social campaign.

 Choose a topic that your audience can relate to.
-There is no point talking picking a beauty product launch if you are anything other than a fashion or beauty blogger.
+There is no point talking picking a beauty product launch if you are anything other than a beauty or fashion blogger.

 15. Show Behind the Curtain